NLPxL2Korean/Korean-Lexical-Diversity/README.md

 ## Tool for the Korean lexical diversity analyser

-The Korean lexical diversity analyzer is a python code to calculate lexical diversity indices in Korean texts.
+This python based Korean lexical diversity analyzer calculates lexical diversity indices in Korean texts.
 This project is built upon the foundation of existing open-source packages, which we greatly appreciate, and offers following key features:

 1. Lexical diversity calculation: Utilizes the [TAALED](https://lcr-ads-lab.github.io/TAALED/) package, developed by [Kristopher Kyle](https://kristopherkyle.github.io/professional-webpage/), for calculating lexical diversity indices.